UOS-COM-6018/introduction-to-conda-for-data-scientists/.github/ISSUE_TEMPLATE/setup-eventbrite.md

 > **Prerequisite skills***: Some programming experience.
 >
 > ### Learning Objectives
-> - Version controlling your own project through Git & GitHub.
+> - Understand why you should use a package and environment management system as part of your (data) science workflow.
-> - Basic collaboration through forks on GitHub.
+> - Create, activate and deactivate environments.
-> - Advanced team collaboration through branches on GitHub.
+> - Install and manage packages within environments and understand the concept of "channels".
-> - Using the GitKraken GUI for a smooth version control experience.
+> - How to take snapshots of environments to share with researchers across operating systems.
 >
 > This course will be run online.
 >